mattloose/NA12878/Genome.md

 The entire set of FastQ tar data can be downloaded by using the aws client and downloading from s3://nanopore-human-wgs/rel6/FastQTars/

-## Multi Fast5 Files

-For forward compatability, the raw signal data has been repackaged into Multi fast5 files using the single_to_multi command from the ONT Fast5 API.

-This has resulted in a significant decrease in file size for this collection.
-The tar files are now only 4.5 Tb in total.
-These files have not yet been compressed with Nanopore's new compression algorithms.
-We will provide this soon.

-To obtain the whole set of fast5 files we recommend using the aws client and obtaining all the data from s3://nanopore-human-wgs/rel6/Multi_Fast5_Tars/

-Individual flowcells worth of fast5 data can be downloaded below:

 ## Recalled rel3: